rumlingd/mobius_on-premise_doc/source/similarity-search.rst

 Searching for Similar Images
 ----------------------------

 Please ensure that you have successfully completed the "getting started" before reading on.
-That is, you should have added images to the docker volume, and trained the similarity search approximator for all images in the database.
+That is, you should have added images to the system, and trained the similarity search approximator for all images in the database.
 If this is the case, you are ready to run the similarity search.

 Similarity search with a query image can be used with the following endpoint:
 ::